FIWARE/tutorials.Understanding-At-Context/README.md

         ControlledProperties:
             $ref: "https://fiware.github.io/tutorials.NGSI-LD/models/saref-terms.yaml#/ControlledProperties"

-        # This is an NGSI-LD defintion of a person.
+        # This is an NGSI-LD definition of a person.
         # Since the schema.org Person ig JSON-LD,
         # additional type and id attreibutes are require
         Person: